ThreadDotRun/Auriga/readme.md

-# Auriga Plugin for Sublime Text
+# Auriga Fully Open Source Code and Text Completion Plugin for Sublime Text
 - A Sublime Text plugin that integrates a machine learning model for real-time text generation and completion using fully open source components and GGUF (Generic Graph Universal Format) model files.

 ## Features